dakom/local-chat-js-signals/README.md

 It's not really _chat_, i.e. no text is sent over the internet, just local between the windows

-Supports editing and deleting messages
+Supports editing and deleting messages (by hovering over the message in the author's window)

 Test case here is for the following, on top of lossy signals: